mediol4n/databases-and-information-management/Lista0 - python/README.md

 Work with csv files in any programming language.
-I used Python and used the Pandas library.
+I used Python and Pandas library.
 Installation: pip install pandas